 And as of Feb 2023, TikTok has overtaken Instagram and Facebook as the most shopped social channel.
-With over 1 billion monthly active users that, on average, spend a whopping 95 minutes per day on the platform, it is clear there has never been a more perfect time to join the revolution.
-Want to find out how to leverage TikTok’s captivating short-form videos and unique features to showcase your products or services and drive revenue?
+TikTok has over 1 billion monthly active users, who each spend on average 95 minutes per day on the platform.
+From this, it’s clear there has never been a more perfect time to join the revolution.
+Want to find out how to leverage TikTok’s short-form videos and unique features to showcase your products or services and drive revenue?
 Then read on.

-- TikTok focuses on short-form video, typically from 15-60 seconds in length.
+- TikTok focuses on short-form video, typically 15-60 seconds in length.

-- It is one of the fastest growing social media platforms of all time.
+- It’s one of the fastest growing social media platforms of all time.

 - Users can create and share a wide range of content, from dancing and lip-syncing to educational videos and cooking tips, and everything in between..